sunnysideup/silverstripe-found-it-already/README.md

-# Infancy takes patience - thank you for contributing
+# Lots to do! - thank you for contributing

-Found-it-Already is under active development.
+Found-it-Already is its infancy and under active development.
 There are lots of areas that we know need improvements.
 We do this in three ways:

 1. fix bugs
 2. simplify / standardise / shorten / document existing code